MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 );
 ```

 You can then subscribe to this data with a `Query` component.
-The `@client` directive in the GraphQL query let's Apollo Client know to fetch this data locally as opposed to fetching it from a server.
+The `@client` directive in the GraphQL query lets Apollo Client know to fetch this data locally, as opposed to fetching it from a server.
 All cache writes and reads are synchronous, so you don't have to worry about loading state.

 ```jsx
 import React from "react";